nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.9.
 Clearing StoreMando : `clear`

-Want to clear your entire inventory?
+Do you want to clear your entire inventory?
 Key in this command to clear all items stored in your inventory.

 You can use this command in 2 different ways.